Long Story Short: Omitted Variable Bias in Causal Machine Learning: Main Results: Omitted Variable Bias in Nonparametric Causal Models

-In this section we derive the main partial identification theorems of the paper, and construct sharp bounds on the size of the omitted variable bias for a broad class of causal parameters that can be identified as linear functionals of the conditional expectation function of the outcome, all for general nonparametric causal models.
+We now derive the main results of the paper, and construct sharp bounds on the size of the omitted variable bias for a broad class of causal parameters that can be identified as linear functionals of the conditional expectation function of the outcome.
 Although more abstract, the presentation of this section largely parallels the special case of partially linear models given in Section~\ref{sec:plm}.

-\subsection{Problem Set-Up}
+\subsection{Problem set-up}

-Consider the following modern acyclical structural equations model (SEM) as an example:
+As a motivating example, consider the following nonparametric structural equation model (SEM):

-where $Y$ is an outcome variable, $D$ is a treatment variable, $X$ is a vector-valued confounder variable, $A$ is a vector-valued latent confounder variable, $\epsilon_Y, \epsilon_D, \epsilon_A$ are vector-valued structural disturbances that are mutually independent, and $\leftarrow$ denotes assignment.
-This model has an associated Directed Acyclic Graph (DAG) \citep{pearl:b1995,Pearl-2009} as shown in Figure~\ref{fig:dag}.
+where $Y$ is an outcome variable, $D$ is a treatment variable, $X$ is a vector-valued observed confounder variable, $A$ is a vector-valued latent confounder variable, and $\epsilon _Y, \epsilon_D, \epsilon_A$ are vector-valued structural disturbances that are mutually independent.
+This model has an associated Directed Acyclic Graph (DAG) \citep{pearl:causality} as shown in Figure~\ref{fig:dag1}.